 I wish I could remember the exact moment I decided to enter the historical profession, but the truth is, a love of history has been with me since before I can remember.
 I recall mentally devouring my mother’s old Time Life books on ancient Egypt and Rome.
 As fond as I am of the fiction genre, I was always that weird kid whose nose was stuck in a non-fiction book–and it was usually a history book.
 It was a long and windy road that brought me to the PhD in history, but history has been the underlying theme of everything I’ve done.

 I am currently revising my dissertation into a monograph that examines the ways in which taste making and material culture developed in Caribbean islands via informal commercial networks among pirates, smugglers, merchants, government officials, and residents of the seventeenth and eighteenth century Atlantic world.
 This monograph is tentatively titled Selling the Seven Seas: Piracy, Tastemaking, and Consumption in the Early Modern Caribbean World (1650-1790) with LSU Press.
-I also have a forthcoming book with The History Press: Pirates of the Chesapeake Bay: A Brief History of Piracy in Maryland and Virginia.
+I also have a book with The History Press: Pirates of the Chesapeake Bay: From the Colonial Era to the Oyster Wars.

 I received my B.A. in Archaeology and my M.A. in Public History-Museum Studies from Appalachian State University (Boone, North Carolina) in 2008 and 2010 respectively.
 I received my PhD from The Ohio State in May 2016.